 The Xavier Story Project is more than a collection of historical materials.
 It's an ongoing effort by Xavier students, alumni, faculty, and staff, as well as a means to connect them to one another.
 It's also inspired a set of related projects that are reflected in Xavier's course offerings, on its campus, and in its student-alumni relations.

-Start with a video tour of Xavier's history in New Orleans—from Algiers to Xavier Prep, to Frank Hayden Square, to "Spirit House," to landmarks on Xavier University's own campus, including the kinetic sculpture "Ancestral Legacy" and the famous Katharine Drexel Chapel.
+Start with a video tour of Xavier's history in New Orleans—from Algiers to Xavier Prep, to Frank Hayden Square, to "Spirit House," to landmarks on Xavier University's own campus.

 Xavier Community Map